leohacker/MosesSuite/doc/corpus-tools/source/clean_corpus.rst

 Most of clean steps can be implemented as :ref:`regular expression clean`, while others can be implemented as :ref:`predicate clean` which drop the corpus align if predicate is failed.
-The predicate clean way simplified the code writing of this kind of clean.
+The predicate clean way simplified the code writing for this kind of clean.

 Moses corpus clean tool is designed to be very extensible by external clean modules.
 User can :ref:`write own clean module` to implement the clean step.